 Schneider Electric recommends the use of an SSH host key.
 An SSH host key authenticates the identity of the server (the Management Card or device) each time an SSH client contacts that server.
 Each server with SSH enabled must have an SSH host key on the server itself.
-Use the NMC Security Wizard CLI utility to create this key.
+Use the NMC Security Wizard CLI utility to create this key or generate using the ssh command in the CLI.
+For more information, see Using the ssl command in the Command Line Interface.